hanydesoki/Snake/README.md

 - Scores and highscores

 Run main.py in the Snake directory to play the game.
 You need to install the pygame module to run the program.
+(Use pip install -r requirements.txt to install it)